cilium/cilium/Documentation/gettingstarted/hubble.rst

 Networking and security observability with Hubble
 *************************************************

-This guide provides a walkthrough of setting up a local multi-node Kubernetes cluster on Docker using `kind <https://kind.sigs.k8s.io/>`_ in order to demonstrate some of Hubble's capabilities.
+This guide provides a walkthrough of setting up a local Kubernetes cluster with Hubble and Cilium installed, in order to demonstrate some of Hubble's capabilities.

 If you haven't read the :ref:`intro` yet, we'd encourage you to do that first.